 Where to Stay in Dubrovnik

-I personally think the Old Town is the best place to stay in Dubrovnik.
+I loved the Old Town.
+And I think it is the best place to stay in Dubrovnik, especially if you want to be right in the heart of everything.
 However, accommodations can be a bit pricier in this part of the city.
 There are many apartment/Airbnb rentals outside the Old Town that offer spectacular views of the city and water.
 But be aware that you will climb a lot of steep stairs to reach them (uber and public transit are available, though).

 If you’re looking to stay a little farther outside of the city, check out Cavtat and Lapad.
 Both are a relatively quick bus or ferry ride into the Old Town.
 Check out all of the apartment, hotel and bed/breakfast rentals on Booking.com.

 How to Get Around Dubrovnik

 If you’re flying into Dubrovnik, you will arrive to the Dubrovnik airport.
 The easiest option to get to the Old Town is to take the airport bus shuttle, which is operated through Atlas.
 You can buy your bus ticket in advance or purchase on arrival (if traveling during the off-season).
 This is the most affordable option.

 The shuttle stops at Pile Gate (at the Old Town), the bus station in Gruz and the airport.
 Other options are to take a taxi, uber or arrange a private transfer beforehand.
 There is not a train from the airport.
 If you’re staying in the Old Town (or really anywhere in Dubrovnik), you do not need a car.
 Simply take the efficient and affordable public bus system.